Jesus’ Kind of Intense Warning to Christian Leaders that Really Applies to all Christians-

 We love because he first loved us~ 1st John 4:19 NIV

-Three years ago I vowed in a dramatic fit of self-pity to never write another Christmas blog as long as I lived because my Christmas blogs have a history of less-than-spectacular readership and I like to write things I think people are actually going to read.
+Three years ago I vowed in a dramatic fit of self-pity to never write another Christmas blog as long as I lived.
+I did this because my Christmas blogs have a history of less-than-spectacular readership and I like to write things I think people are actually going to read.
 However, I recently rethought my vow and concluded it’s high time I got over myself and give it another try.

 It’s not that I have anything against the way Americans celebrate Christmas.
 I love Christmas and everything Americans do to celebrate Christmas.
 That said, snowmen, sparkly lights, cookies cut into adorable shapes, and even traditional nativity scenes don’t exactly capture the magnitude of the impact that Jesus has had on our world.
 So, in honor of Jesus and all He accomplished, following are four seldom recognized ways Jesus’ first coming made our world a better place: